HankB/pmb/notes/add-notes.md

 ## 2024-08-11 more work for pmb-add

-At present the script ends with uncompressing the inage to install to `/tmp`.
+At present the script ends with uncompressing the image to install to `/tmp`.
 Additional work to do is:

 1. Loop mount both partitions in the image.
 1. Mount the newly created partition.